-Nordic Aviation Financing ApS is taxed jointly with the Parent Company, Nordic Aviation Capital A/S. The current Danish corporation tax is allocated by the settlement of joint taxation contribution between the jointly taxed companies in proportion to their taxable income.
+The Company is jointly taxed with Nordic Aviation Capital A/S, the Company's direct parent.
+The current Danish corporation tax is allocated by the settlement of joint taxation contribution between the jointly taxed companies in proportion to their taxable income.
 In this relation, companies with tax loss carryforwards receive joint taxation contribution from companies that have used these losses to reduce their own taxable profits.
 The jointly taxed companies are taxed under the on-account tax scheme.